ObjectIsAdvantag/macros-env/README.md

    ```

+## Architecture

+TODO: add details about the design

 ## Security concerns

 The communications between the macros reading the ENV, and the 'environment' macro managing the ENV are send in clear text, via xCommand 'Message Send Text'.